WebTrit/webtrit_adapter/README.md

   * `PORTABILLING_DEMO_I_CUSTOM_FIELD` - the ID of the custom field in PortaBilling of a demo account's activated state (the custom field must be a number type with `0` default value) (optional, can be defined only with `PORTABILLING_DEMO_I_CUSTOMER`)
-  * `PORTABILLING_ACCOUNT_PASSWORD_LENGTH` - which minimum length of the account password can be accessible for the internal Portabilling security checker (optional, default value is `12`)
   * `PORTASIP_HOST` - PortaSIP host
   * `PORTASIP_PORT` - PortaSIP port (optional)
   * `JANUS_SIP_FORCE_TCP` - forces TCP for the SIP messaging (optional, default value is `true`)